FastEndpoints/Template-Pack/README.md

 # FastEndpoints.TemplatePack
 Template pack for FastEndpoints to quickly scaffold feature file sets and starter projects using `dotnet new` command line tool.

+### Report an Issue

+[Issues are tracked in the main FastEndpoints repo](https://github.com/FastEndpoints/FastEndpoints/issues).
+Please open an issue there.

 ## Install
 ```cs
 dotnet new install FastEndpoints.TemplatePack